 “I chose to do Early Childhood Education because I believe young children have the purest hearts.
 I love interacting with children and being part of their learning development.
 Children also can learn their culture, language, and identity through music.”

-These programmes gave Salamo a good insight into the development and behaviour of young children, and deepened his understanding of Te Tiriti o Waitangi, which is the foundation of New Zealand’s early learning curriculum.
+These programmes gave Salamo a good insight into the development and behaviour of young children.
+They deepened his understanding of Te Tiriti o Waitangi, the foundation of New Zealand’s early learning curriculum.

 “Studying Early Childhood Education at UCOL has enriched me physically, emotionally, and spiritually.
 I have learnt a lot about diversity and different ways to see the world.”

-Salamo really enjoyed the practicum he did at Punahau Early Childhood Care Centre in Levin.
+Salamo enjoyed the practical experience he gained at Punahau Early Childhood Care Centre.
 The experience showed him what it’s like to work with children every day and how to create a learning environment appropriate for all cultures.

-“The experience helped me understand the interests of children and gave me the opportunity to prepare activities that will enhance their thinking.”
+“The experience helped me understand the interests of children and allowed me to prepare activities to enhance their thinking.”